-Alex leads an R&D team at TRI dedicated to solving the hard problems related to soft, contact-rich assistive robot manipulation and physical human-robot interaction.
+Alex Alspach is senior manager on the Dexterous Manipulation team within the Robotics division at Toyota Research Institute (TRI).
+He leads a whole-body manipulation project dedicated to solving the hard problems related to soft, contact-rich robot manipulation and physical human-robot interaction.
 He loves designing and building soft robots that aren't afraid to make a lot of contact to get stuff done.